-Connexions Derbyshire Limited is a company which is jointly owned by Derby City Council and Derbyshire County Council and provides help and advice to young people Derby City Council Statement of Accounts 2009/2010 and adults across Derbyshire.
-Derby City Council owns 50% of the company and it is treated as an associate for the purposes of the Council's group accounts.
+Connexions Derbyshire Limited is a company which is jointly owned by the Derbyshire City Council and Derbyshire County Council.
 It was incorporated on 01 April 2008.

 Derbyshire City Council's 50% share of the deficit, after the adjustment of £12.73m for FRS17 (Retirement Benefits), made for the financial year 2009/010 was £6.36m.